WSP-LAB/wsp-lab.github.io/research.md

 ---

 ## Research Area
-WSP Lab(Web Security & Privacy Lab) has a vision, `Be more secure on the Web`, and they are working with the goal of detecting vulnerabilities and measuring privacy violations occurring on the Web.
-Our research area includes:
-- Detection web service vulnerabilities through dynamic/static analysis
-- Review of a functionality security on a web browser
-- Discovery of security vulnerabilities with machine learning
+Web Security & Privacy (WSP) Lab looks at security and privacy shortcomings in complex software services including Web applications.
+Building automatic tools for finding such shortcomings is the main research goal of our lab.
+The vision of WSP lab is to find and implement novel ideas to make software services more secure and private.
+Our research interests include the following areas:
+- General topics in Web security/privacy
-- Detection and analysis of service abusing in web/mobile service
+- Static and dynamic analysis in finding vulnerabilities
+- Side-channel attack
+- Web authentication
+- Machine learning application in security
+- Security of machine learning models

 ## Representative Works
 <div class="posts">